 As a financial institution with 21 employees, Amanat's direct rental agreement.
 Amanat's direct footprint arises from business operational environmental impact is considered as non-materi- travel and commuting in the Company's cars, of which two are al. Amanat doesn't own the building its offices are in but rents owned and one rented.
 The petrol consumption of these cars the floor space from the building owner.
 Hence, energy and makes up Amanat's Scope 1 emissions.
-Finally, the data for water water utility bills payments are included as a lump sum in the consumption is derived from readings from the water meter.
+Finally, the data for water

 E1.
-GHG Emissions Indicato Dr. 2021 2022 2023 E1.1 Total amount of Scope 1 emissions (kg Co2e) NA NA 70,076 E1.2 Total amount of Scope 2 emissions (kg Co2e) NA NA NA E1.3 Total amount of Scope 3 emissions (kg Co2e) NA NA NA E1.4 Please describe investments, initiatives and projects to reduce CO2 emissions Refer to I ntegrated Annu al Reports
+GHG Emissions Indicate or 2021 2022 2023 E1.1 Total amount of Scope 1 emissions (kg Co2e) 1 NA NA 70,076 E1.2 Total amount of Scope 2 emissions (kg Co2e) NA NA NA E1.3 Total amount of Scope 3 emissions (kg Co2e) NA NA NA E1.4 Please describe investments, initiatives and projects to reduce CO2 emissions Refer to I ntegrated Annu al Reports

-Scope 1: GHG emissions for Scope 1 have been calculated using the carbon conversion factors published in June 2023 by the Department of Environment, Food and Rural Affairs (DEFRA).
+1 Scope 1: GHG emissions for Scope 1 have been calculated using the carbon conversion factors published in June 2023 by the Department of Environment, Food and Rural Affairs (DEFRA).